-- Specimens should be packaged and shipped as UN3373 Category B. - Sentinel Level Clinical Laboratory Guidelines for Suspected Agents of Bioterrorism and Emerging Infectious Diseases, Packing and Shipping Infectious Substances - All approved specimens should be directly shipped to the NCSLPH via overnight commercial courier. - Ship refrigerated specimens to NCSLPH on frozen cold packs - o If a specimen is frozen at -70°C, ship on dry ice. - o Specimens should be shipped Monday Friday using a commercial overnight courier - Shipping address:
+- Specimens should be packaged and shipped as UN3373 Category B. - Sentinel Level Clinical Laboratory Guidelines for Suspected Agents of Bioterrorism and Emerging Infectious Diseases, Packing and Shipping Infectious Substances - All approved specimens should be directly shipped to the NCSLPH via overnight commercial courier or delivered via private courier (e.g., hospital couriers).
+All shipments must follow these guidelines: - Ship refrigerated specimens to NCSLPH on frozen cold packs - If a specimen is frozen at -70°C, ship on dry ice. - Shipping address: